A reader recently asked:

 Average smart people do, I suspect, crack the 160 barrier (~80th percentile) with some frequency, so that would be way over-performing expectations for them if this were a straight IQ test.

 Either way, you can leap over a huge number of candidates by putting in the time to prep right.
-Like I said in my last post, the LSAT is a competition and you’ve got to engage with it that way.
+The LSAT is a competition and you’ve got to engage with it that way.
 It’s a competition both of LSAT smarts AND determination.
 Success on the LSAT is at least 50% brute force effort, maybe much more.
 Until you’ve put in a substantial amount of prep work, you have no idea where your ceiling is.

 Another thing: if I’m right and there is such a thing as natural LSAT brilliance, you aren’t stuck with your baseline amount: It appears you can get more brilliant by studying, as intense prep for the LSAT actually alters brain structure.